dxbykov/devextreme-ui-templates-gallery/README.md

 # Devextreme UI Template Gallery

-This repository includes UI Templates for the CRM and Project Management UI/UX:
+This repository includes responsive UI Templates for the most pupular UI/UX patterns in modern web LOB applications.
+Currently, this project is in the 'preview' stage and contains the following CRM and Project Management UI templates:

 * [CRM.
 Contact List](https://devexpress.github.io/devextreme-ui-templates-gallery/material.blue.light.compact/angular/default/#/crm-contact-list)
 * [CRM.
 Contact Form](https://devexpress.github.io/devextreme-ui-templates-gallery/material.blue.light.compact/angular/default/#/crm-contact-form)
 * [Planning.
 Task List](https://devexpress.github.io/devextreme-ui-templates-gallery/material.blue.light.compact/angular/default/#/planning-task-list)
 * [Planning.
 Task Details](https://devexpress.github.io/devextreme-ui-templates-gallery/material.blue.light.compact/angular/default/#/planning-task-details)

 Each UI Template includes a responsive layout with DevExtreme UI components populated with sample data entities.
-This data do not contain business logic.
-You can use these UI Templates to get started with your project.
+Note, this templates do not contain business logic.
+You can use these UI Templates in your project and adapt them to your specific business requirements.

 > The repository is in preview mode.
 Angular version is available for use.
 Vue and React projects are still under development.